nickpollardAV/FreeShareRewardApi/README.md

-# FreeShareRewardApi
+# freeShareApi
-An API to reward new users with a free share.
+API to provide users with a free share

+test commit